aces/Loris/modules/genomic_browser/test/TestPlan.md

 - There should be a *Genomic Browser* item in the Loris Menu under tools.
 - Accessing the http://your-base-url/genomic_browser/ should load the Genomic Browser Profile tab.
-- The only candidate's data that should appear in the Datatable of the Profile, CNV,  SNP and Methylation tabs should be those of the same site then this user's site.
+- The only candidate's data that should appear in the Datatable of the Profile, CNV,  SNP and Methylation tabs should be those of the same site as this user's site.

 ***
 #### For a user with genomic_data_manager and one of genomic_data_manager or genomic_browser_view_allsites